fastify/fastify/docs/Plugins-Guide.md

 <a name="middlewares"></a>
 ## Middlewares
-Fastify [supports](https://github.com/fastify/fastify/blob/master/docs/Middlewares.md) out of the box Express/Restify middlewares this means that you can just drop-in your old code and it will work! (faster, by the way)
+Fastify [supports](https://github.com/fastify/fastify/blob/master/docs/Middlewares.md) out of the box Express/Restify/Connect middlewares, this means that you can just drop-in your old code and it will work! *(faster, by the way)*
 How we can do that?
 Checkout our middlewares engine, [middie](https://github.com/fastify/middie).
 ```js
 const yourMiddleware = require('your-middleware')